 - E – benefits your mind and memory.

 - K – Keeps your brain sharp as well as boosts the speed of brain functions.
-Also, improves cognitive functions and enhances memory in older adults.
+Also, it improves cognitive functions and enhances memory in older adults.

 - Calcium – vitally important for healthy brain functioning.